logself1988/learning-system-programming/docs/cpp/CP5/CP5-1-The-Basics.md

 const int k;              // error: unintialized
 ```

+> A `const` type can use most but not all of the same operations as its non-const version.
+The one restriction is that we may use only those operations that **cannot change an object**.

-when we use an object to intialize another object, it doesn't matter whether either or both of the objects are `const`s:
+> Among the operations that don't change the value of an object is **initialization** - when we use an object to intialize another object, it doesn't matter whether either or both of the objects are `const`s:

 ``` c++
 int i = 42;
 const int ci = i; // ok: value in i is copied into ci int j = ci;       // ok: value in ci is copied into j
 ```

 By default, `const` objects are local to file.
 Sometimes we want to share a `const` variable across multiple files, but whose initalizer is not a constant expression: